tommykw/hugo_gh_blog/content/post/stack-hello-world.md

 +++
 Stack is famous for Haskell package manager.
-As a web developer I am used to clear tutorial that I can understand.
+As a web developer I am used to clear tutorial that I can understand and learn.
+Let's make a sample app.

 ## Installing Stack
 Install on OSX through homebrew